mirko-pagliai/me-cms-youtube/README.md

 # MeYoutube, plugin for MeCms plugin

-This plugin allows you to manage Youtube videos on the platform MeCms.
+This plugin allows you to manage Youtube videos on the MeCms platform.

 To install: